-BHCLR may administer an administrative dismissal when a reentry student violates a BHCLR policy or procedure during the reentry application process.
+BHCLR may administer a denial of entry or administrative dismissal when a reentry student violates a BHCLR policy or procedure during the reentry application process.

 Denial of entry and administrative dismissal are reflected on the official BHCLR transcript.

 Verbal Corrective Action